#12DaysOfKindmas

 • Make a batch of cookie dough, cut it into whatever shapes you choose, and slip the shapes into freezer bags which you can drop around to people; they can freeze the dough and just pop it from the freezer into the oven when they want to enjoy some fresh cookies, made with love.

-• Make a playlist of someone’s favourite music or songs that remind you of them; you could even have a listening party with them online!
+• Make a playlist of someone’s favourite music or songs that remind you of them; you could even have a listening party with them!

-• Arrange to teach a skill to someone over a video call - such as playing guitar, singing or so on - so that you can spend time together and get a boost from feeling productive and creative.
+• Arrange to teach a skill to someone - such as playing guitar, singing or so on - so that you can spend time together and get a boost from feeling productive and creative.

 • Help an elderly relative or neighbour to set up an online call to connect with others or to do a shop.